 To be fair the case described above is better to use when we would like to put the visibility cloak of our summit generated for normal conditions against the refraction.
 Admittedly heywhatsthat.com provides the option to calculate the refraction (Pic.
 24), but it refers to the path profile only.

 To make a simple calculation of the refraction and show it as another visibility cloak roughly from the same place you need to generate another panorama with the same summit as previously.
-One difference is, that you have to put a higher value rather than normal altitude.
-Don’t exaggerate with it!
-Average refraction may lift up your summit around 100 m (it happens very rarely, that due to refraction peaks are up to 150 m higher than normally).
+One difference is, that you have to put a higher value rather than a normal altitude.
+Don’t exaggerate about it!
+Average refraction may lift up your summit around 100 m (it happens very rarely, that due to refraction peaks being up to 150 m higher than normal).

 Writing this advice I would like to round off this article.
-In the 2nd part, I will show you more options to manage the multi summit panoramas in heywhatsthat.com.
+In the 2nd part, I will show you more options to manage the multi-summit panoramas at Heywhatsthat.com.

 1. Heywhatsthat.com – probably the oldest virtual panorama generator.

 2. Ogleearth.com – a few words about the heywhatsthat.com panoramas

 5. What is the maximum range I can get?